How to Achieve Proper Shaft Lean at Impact: Fixes, Drills, and Common Mistakes

 First, you should be able to recognize horizontal and vertical motions.

 Wrist hinging and bending are not the same thing.
-There is a clear difference between the motion wrist hinging and bending created.
+There is a clear difference between the motion of wrist hinging and bending created.

 The bending of the wrists is the key motion you should be optimizing for when working on creating shaft lean at impact.
 With this bending (extension/flexion) of the wrists, you can control the clubface; the wrist hinge does not provide this same amount of control.